straider/coding-dojo/QuickReferenceGuide/Chapter 07 - Functions.md

 my %currencies = ( 'pt' => '€', 'uk' => '£', 'us' => '$' );
 print_hash( %currencies );
 ```

+> **Note**: Unlike almost every other major programming language, Perl calls by reference.
+This means that the variables or values available inside the body of a subroutine are not copies of the originals.
+They are the originals.

 ## 7.5.
 Variadic Functions